natcap/invest.users-guide/source/sdr.rst

 P and C Coefficients
 ^^^^^^^^^^^^^^^^^^^^

 The support practice factor, P, accounts for the effects of contour plowing, strip-cropping or terracing relative to straight-row farming up and down the slope.
 The cover-management factor, C, accounts for the specified crop and management relative to tilled continuous fallow.
+These values will need to be obtained from a literature search.
 Several references on estimating these factors can be found online:

  * USDA: RUSLE handbook (Renard et al., 1997)